 When I really want a good dessert, I go for homemade.
-I’m not blowing those extra calories on a store-bought treat, loaded with things I can’t pronounce and unhealthy sweeteners like, high fructose corn syrup.
+I’m not blowing those extra calories on a store-bought treat, loaded with things I can’t pronounce and sweeteners like, high fructose corn syrup.
 There is a great coffee house near where I live, Queen Bee Coffee, and the owner makes the best desserts from scratch.

 Her Chocolate Coconut Flour GF Cake is a slice of heaven!
 If I don’t want a whole cake sitting around, my husband and I will pick up a single serving dessert.
 When I do bake or make something sweet, I love to use coconut sugar for a tasty low-glycemic sweetener.
 It smells and tastes like a combination of molasses and brown sugar.
 It works well in so many recipes.
 I’ve been using it for several years now to replace sugar in many of my recipes.

 This Gluten-Free Homemade Butterscotch Pudding is made with coconut sugar and low-fat milk for a delicious healthier dessert.

 - 1/2 cup coconut sugar